II-Spirit-II/docker-nextcloud/README.md

 Note that these self-signed certificates are not considered secure for production use and are intended for testing or development purposes only.
 For production use, it is recommended to purchase an SSL certificate from a trusted certification authority.

-4. Edit the docker-compose.yml file to customize your configuration. 🛠️
 5. Run the following command to start the containers:

 ```